Bring your Council into the digital age. The benefits of holding paperless meetings are:

 "We have successfully used the UKLC meeting management module to achieve our ambition of running a 'paperless' council.
 Each Councillor is issued with a tablet device".

-Liz has since moved on to Geldards LLP where she wrote a fascinating article on 'paperless councils' published in the Local Government News.
-The article is titled 'The safety of data on councillors' personal devices' and covers loads of practical information that councils can adopt.
+Liz has since moved on to Geldards LLP where she wrote a comprehensive article titled 'The safety of data on councillors' personal devices' The article was published in the Local Government News and covers loads of practical information that councils can adopt.

 All councils have legal obligations to protect the security of data that identifies a living person (personal data).
 Failure to comply with these obligations could result in the council being subject to fines or other enforcement action by the Information Commissioner and the reputational damage that ensues from such enforcement actions.